 (above) Silk – cobweb weight spun silk, tripled (3 ends per spool).

 The spiral-pattern braid in the photo below is just under 5 feet in length (all these braids are cotton embroidery floss).

 A small round pattern booklet comes with the machine (upper right in product photo, and sample pattern page shown below).
-There are other pattern books available online.
+There are other pattern books available for free online.
 Most of the patterns are for 8-strand braids, but a few are for the full 12 spools.
 I love the pattern they call ‘Dream Beam,’ shown on the pattern booklet page below.
 It’s the color-pattern of the lowest braid in the group shot two photos up (pink, black, and gray embroidery floss).

 Note 1: Using a Kongoh chart

 A standard Kongoh chart like the one on CraftDesignOnline does not align exactly with the starting set-up of spools on the machine, and the little round KumiKreator pattern charts.
 I added all the numbers into the pics below to show how a normal Kongoh chart can be used with the Kumi machine (the real KumiKreator pattern charts are not numbered.)
 You wouldn’t get the Dream Beam pattern if you started by loading color #2 of the Kongoh chart into spot #1 in the machine, even if the rest of the colors follow in the correct order.

 In starting position (shown above right), spool no. 2 will be the first spool to move downward once you start cranking. (spool no. 8 will be the first to move upward).

 (If you have a jam, be sure to also see tip #2 further down.)

 There are two ways the machine can jam up and stop functioning.
 Both seem to be caused by loading the machine incorrectly, and they stopped happening once I got the hang of the set-up.